-The typical comp player may pay $350 for the whole summer if the teams go to tournaments in Anchorage.
+The typical traveling player may pay $350 for the whole summer if the teams go to tournaments in Anchorage.
 That covers the basic fee for playing comp and the costs of particpating in 2 tournaments.
+Uniform costs vary, depending on what a player already owns.

 Breaking that down: to participate in comp soccer, which runs through June and July and the start of August, players pay a $200 fee (which includes the $25 that goes to the state association for insurance etc.) There is also a fee of $70 for each tournament, to cover tournament registration (more than $500 per team) and related costs.
 Players and their families find lodging at hotels or directly contact UAA for less expensive accomadations.
 If, as a parent, you are unable to go to a tournament, you find a guardian and housing for your player.
 The manager does a lot for the team and this is not one of her/his responsibilities.
 The coach is not allowed to be the guardian for any player.

 The age cut-off by state rule is August 1st.
-For example, a player cannot be 16 years old before August 1st to play U-16.
-If the player is 16 after August 1st,t that is OK.
+For example, a player cannot be 15 years old before August 1st to play U-15.
+If the player is 15 after August 1st,t that is OK.

 If this is the first year playing in our league, we will need a photocopy of the birth certificate.
 Bring it to your first practice.